-A Quotation with Parentheses Enclosing an Author's Name, Publication Year(s), and a Page Number

-In the following example, quotation marks enclose the words that were borrowed from a poem by Frost.
-The slash in the quotation indicates where a line break occurs in the poem.
-At the end of the quote is a citation with source information: "I took the one less traveled by, / And that has made all the difference" (Frost, 1916/2008, p.
+A Quotation with Parentheses Enclosing an Author's Name, Publication Year, and a Page Number In the following example, quotation marks enclose the words that were borrowed from a poem by Frost.
+The slash indicates where a line break occurs in the original poem.
+At the end of the quotation is a citation: "I took the one less traveled by, / And that has made all the difference" (Frost, 2006, p.
 836).

-A Quotation Compared to a Paraphrase or a Summary with Source Information in the Lead-in Phrase

-When a source's ideas are rephrased (a paraphrase) or rephrased and condensed (a summary), an in-text citation and a reference page entry both are required, as this quotation from the APA website indicates:
+A Quotation Compared to a Paraphrase or a Summary with Source Information in the Lead-in Phrase When a source's ideas are rephrased (a paraphrase) or rephrased and condensed (a summary), an in-text citation and a Reference page entry both are required, as this quotation from the APA website indicates: